gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

 `I removed the OS user who hacked into the instance, but how did they manage to connect to the EC2 instance by using SSH in the first place?
 The admin has been careful about who has access to the key pair file.`

-I checked the SSH settings on this instance using the following command:
+ Checked the SSH settings on this instance using the following command:

 ```
   sudo ls -l /etc/ssh/sshd_config
 ```

-I noticed the last modified timestamp for the file.
+noticed the last modified timestamp for the file.
 This file was modified the same day!
 That was concerning.

 I then executed the following command to edit the SSH configuration file in the VI editor: